Zhang-Xinran/UROPS-Reinforcement-Learning/README.md

 ## Method
 Monte Carlo methods: On-policy method with First-time MC visit.
+Code for the Monte Carlo simulation process: reinforcement_learning.py Code for plotting the result: plot_result.py

 ## Result
 Optimal policy with 5000 episodes and 20000 days in each episode: